-Some action statements can also be processed in master mode or on the backup server (see section "Working with shared pubsets" on page 330).
+Some action statements can also be processed in master mode or on the backup server (see section "Working with shared pubsets").
 This means that the request is processed by a host, namely the master of the shared pubset or the backup server, other than the one that is affected by this request.